 - Lifespan: Torsion springs generally have a longer lifespan than extension springs, often lasting between 15,000 to 20,000 cycles, depending on their quality and maintenance.

 Both extension and torsion springs play pivotal roles in smoothly operating garage doors.
 Regular inspections and maintenance are vital to ensure their longevity and safe functioning.
-If you notice any signs of wear or damage, it’s essential to call a professional to assess and replace them if necessary.
+Suppose you notice any signs of wear or damage, such as difficulty in opening or closing.
+In that case, it’s essential to call a professional for garage door repair to assess and replace them if necessary.

 Recognizing the Signs of Maladjustment of Garage Door Springs

 Garage door springs play a crucial role in the operation and safety of garage doors.
 Over time, these springs can wear out or become maladjusted, affecting the door’s performance and posing potential safety risks.
-Recognizing the signs of maladjustment or damage early can save you from more extensive repairs or replacements in the future.
+Recognizing the signs of maladjustment or damage early, such as unusual sounds or difficulty in opening or closing, can save you from more extensive garage door repair or replacements in the future.

 Here are some signs of maladjustment or issues with garage door springs: